Ball Python Genetics: Morph Combinations To Be Cautious Of

 Here are some terms to consider as well as a chart to help summarize known issues:

-Wobble: The term “wobble” is used to describe a ball pythons whose head will wobble side to side and occasionally flip backward and upside down.
+The term “wobble” is used to describe a ball pythons whose head will wobble side to side and occasionally flip backward and upside down.
 It is more apparent when the ball python is excited.
 Mild to severe wobbles have been seen in ball pythons and are fairly common to certain phenotypes (morphs).

-Kinking or kink: This term is used to describe a spinal deformity.
+This term is used to describe a spinal deformity.
 It is a general term that is used to describe ball pythons that either has a kink due to injury, development issues in the egg, or from its genetic makeup.
 With reference to development issues in the egg, it is believed that temperature spikes during incubation may cause this.
 ‘Kinking’ is also common to certain phenotypes as well.

-Sub-fertility: This term is defined as a less than normal capacity for reproduction.
+This term is defined as a less than normal capacity for reproduction.
 In ball pythons, there are certain phenotypes that are known to be extremely difficult to reproduce.
 If eggs are laid, many times the neonates perish during incubation or shortly after.
 There is nothing that can really be done for this other than praying for some luck.

-Infertile: It is defined as the inability to reproduce at all.
+It is defined as the inability to reproduce at all.

-Sex Ratio: Certain ball pythons tend to produce abnormal sex ratios.
+Certain ball pythons tend to produce abnormal sex ratios.
 At the moment this is being seen with the Coral Glow / Bananas.

-My understanding is that female Coral Glow/Bananas are capable of producing male and female coral glows at generally the same ratio.
+Female Coral Glow/Bananas are capable of producing male and female coral glows at generally the same ratio.
 If the latter female, who I will call female 1, produces any male coral glow/bananas, they will primarily be female makers.
 The females that hatch from female 1 will be like the mom producing both male and female coral glow/bananas at generally the same ratio.

 Now the males produced by female 1 that are creating their own coral glow/banana hatchlings will primarily be female makers, however, occasionally there will be a male that will hatch.
 Some say that you have a 5% chance to hatch a male coral glow/banana from a male (female maker).
 This new male that was produced by the male (female maker) will be primarily a male maker with a 5% chance that it will produce a female coral glow/banana.